magnuslundstrom/nft-platform-smart-contracts/readme.md

 If you don't have truffle installed you can run `npm i -g truffle`

+Make sure you have ganache-cli installed on your local machine to run the code in this repo.

+If you don't have truffle installed you can run `npm i -g ganache-cli`

 ## Actions

 Remember to edit the truffle-config.js file to match your local Ganache environment.
 If you use the provided "fresh.sh" script found in the "scripts" directory, the plotted information should match.